certolizumab pegol (ser-toe-liz-u-mab peg-all)

 Contraindicated in: Active untreated infection; Hepatitis B reactivation.

-Use Cautiously in: History of recurrent infections, concurrent immunosuppressants, medical conditions associated with increased risk of infection, current residence in areas where tuberculosis or histoplasmosis are endemic, history of hepatitis B infection (may reactivate); History of demyelinating disorders (may exacerbate); History of heart failure; Geri: May increase risk of infections; OB: Use pregnancy only ...
+Use Cautiously in: History of recurrent infections, concurrent immunosuppressants, medical conditions associated with increased risk of infection, current residence in areas where tuberculosis or histoplasmosis are endemic, history of hepatitis B infection (may reactivate); History of demyelinating disorders (may exacerbate); History of heart failure; Geri: May increase risk of infections; OB: Use pregnancy only if clearly ...